 Black Swan, Oldstead

-I’ve just had one of my best ever meals in Yorkshire.
+Tucked back from the roadside at the junction of two quiet country lanes, the Black Swin is in a delightfully secluded spot and where I’ve just had one of my best ever meals in Yorkshire.
 Stand by for a rave review once we get the necessary background out of the way.
-You know, history, location, log fire descriptions etc.

 So.
 The Banks family farmed these parts for hundreds of years before deciding to put all their efforts into the handsome old village pub next door.
 That was in 2005.
 They served such progressively superior food that in 2012 they were awarded a Michelin star, and have kept it ever since.